Testing symmetry on quantum computers: Variational algorithms for testing symmetry

 Thus, the set of unitaries forms a unitary representation of the cyclic group $C_3$.
 The group table can be seen in Appendix~\ref{app:cyclic-c-3}, where $\{\ket{00} \rightarrow U_1, \ket{01} \rightarrow U_0, \ket{11} \rightarrow U_2\}$.
 Expanding terms, we see that

 Furthermore, since $U_2 = U^2_0$,

 Since we have three elements, the $\ket{+}_C$ state is a uniform superposition of three elements.
-We use two qubits and the same unitary $U_3$ used to generate the superposition for the cyclic group $C_3$, as shown in Figure~\ref{fig:CS3_Superposition},
+We use two qubits and the unitary $U_3$ used to generate the following superposition, as shown in Figure~\ref{fig:U3_Superposition}:

 Figure~\ref{fig:CZ_Circuits}a) depicts the circuit that tests for $G$-Bose symmetry.
 Table~\ref{tab:CollectiveZ_GBS} shows the results for various input states.
 The true fidelity value is calculated using \eqref{eq:acc-prob-bose-test}, where $\Pi^G_S$ is defined in \eqref{eq:group_proj_GBS}.